vincentvdschaft/quartz-website/content/notes/transmit wavefront shape.md

 $$
 \tau_{0, el} = \frac{\vec{v}\cdot \vec{p}_{el}}{c}\tag{3}
 $$
-We can add any constant value to definitions in (1), (2), and (3) without affecting the wavefront shape as it is just the relative transmit times that are important.
+We can add any constant time offset to the definitions in (1), (2), and (3) without affecting the wavefront shape as it is just the relative transmit times that are important.

+The figure below shows an animation of how the wavefronts for the three transmit types are constructed from the individual element wavefronts.
+The virtual wavefront is shows as a gray dashed line.
+The virtual source/focal point is shown as a yellow dot or line.
 ![[transmit_wavefronts.gif]]